We are only 15 days away from singing auld lang syne saying goodbye to 2019 and welcoming in the New Year! But are you READY for 2020?

 - What is your typical time frame for strategic decisions and long-term planning?
 How many years out are you thinking and what is the business scope you normally consider, from local or regional to global?

 Leaders have to know since they need to think longer term than the management team; after all, if not the leaders, who will?
 When I was fortunate to work with the Executive board of a leading supermarket chain, I was always enamoured by the Chairman’s 13-year business forecast.
 Even though, strategically they only planned 3-5 years ahead, he had the vision and foresight to look way beyond the strategic plans to an aspirational future.
 And within my time in the military learning the 15-20 year strategic considerations for the Re-build of Bosnia after the invasion, even before the war was over.

 Early this year, I was invited to Farnham at their themed TEDx event ‘The Future is NOW’.
 Where I shared ‘The Careers to apply for, that don’t exist yet!‘ All based on FUTURE planning, and FUTURE PROOFING both you and your business.

-This may sound rather nonsensical on paper, however, if you actually stop and ask your future self a question, and listen as your mind tries to answer it.
+This may sound rather nonsensical on a screen.
+However, if you actually stop and ask your future self a question, and listen as your mind tries to answer it.
 You will inevitably find, you already know many of the answers.
 You simply don’t yet know how to ask the right questions!